IN FOCUS: Saxon-Bohemian Switzerland in the heart of Europe

 Are there any risks that might hold back the process?

-Which elements could potentially fasten the process?
+Which elements could potentially strengthen the already ongoing transboundary conservation process?

 These are some of the main questions the Diagnostic tool for transboundary conservation planners responds to, aiming to support the decision-making process leading to the institutionalization of transboundary conservation.
 More specifically, the diagnostic tool:

 1) Enables the planners and facilitators to assess and evaluate feasibility for efficient design and implementation of a transboundary conservation initiative process

 2) Enables the improvement of implementation of ongoing transboundary conservation initiatives

 3) Strengthens the capacity of stakeholders in the potential or ongoing initiative on issues that are critical for the establishment and implementation of a transboundary conservation initiative